Samirnunes/drones-network-simulation/README.md

 ## Content

+A fleet of drones is flying towards a objective.
+There is a leader drone who regularly broadcasts the objective's position to the others.
+We simulate an attack where the leader drone is compromised and now sends to each drone a fake objective position.
+To maintain strong connectivity, each drone must remain within a certain radius of at least one other drone.
+If a drone becomes too isolated and exceeds this radius, it loses its connection and self-terminates.

 `TODO`:

+- change message between leader and other drones to pass package position.

+- initialize each drone on a different position.

 - complete `Invaded` and `OnMission` behaviors in `src/drones_simulation/services/behaviors`.

-- add a graphical way (animated plot) to see drones' positions changing.
+- add a graphical way (animated plot) to see visualize attack.

 - add connection intensity variable in `Drone`.
-Besides, there must be a region next to its companions that a drone need to stay in to maintain a good connection intensity.
+There must be a radius that a drone need to stay in to maintain a good connection intensity.

 ## Running

-Firstly, execute Docker (on Windows, you must open Docker Desktop).
+First, execute Docker (on Windows, you must open Docker Desktop).

 Then, go to project's root directory (where the `docker-compose.yml` file is) and run on terminal: